agsh/onvif/README.md

 * `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
 Default is `#activeSource.profileToken`
 * `preset` - the name of preset.
 List of presets you can get by `#getPresets` method or in `#presets` property.

+### setPreset(options, callback)
+Operation to set the current position as a preset for the PTZ node in the selected profile.
+If `presetToken` is passed as an option, then the preset for which that token is attached will be replaced.
+After success, you should re-fetch the presets with `#getPresets` method.

+The options are:

+* `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
+Default is `#activeSource.profileToken`
+* `presetName` - the name to give to the preset. (optional) is this is a preset update.

+### removePreset(options, callback)
+Operation to remove a preset specified by the preset token.
+After success, you should re-fetch the presets with `#getPresets` method.

+The options are:

+* `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
+Default is `#activeSource.profileToken`
+* `presetToken` - the preset token to use for preset removal (this will be the `value` of a preset object found in `#presets` after calling the `#getPresets` method.

+### gotoHomePosition(options, callback)
+Operation to go to the saved `home` position for the PTZ node in the selected profile.
+If no `home` position has been saved, the ONVIF camera will do nothing.

+The options are:

+* `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
+Default is `#activeSource.profileToken`
+* `speed` An object with properties
+  - `x` Pan speed
+  - `y` Tilt speed
+  - `zoom` Zoom speed

+  If the speed option is omitted, the default speed set by the PTZConfiguration will be used.

+### setHomePosition(options, callback)
+Operation to set the current position as the `home` position for the PTZ node in the selected profile.

+The options are:

+* `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
+Default is `#activeSource.profileToken`

 ### getNodes(callback)
 *PTZ.* Returns the properties of the current PTZ node, if it exists.
 Use this function to get maximum number of presets, ranges of admitted values for x, y, zoom, iris, focus.